UtrechtUniversity/FAIR-Cheatsheets/README.md

 ## Contributions are welcome! :star:

-In order to advance this project of the FAIR cheat sheets, your contributions are very much appreciated. :raised_hands: Possible ways get yourself involved are:
+In order to advance this project of the FAIR cheatsheets, your contributions are very much appreciated. :raised_hands: Possible ways get yourself involved are:

 ### Contribute to data or code cheatsheet :pencil: